Rona Glynn-McDonald: Music

 She is also a music producer and DJ who goes under the artists name RONA.

 RONA. released her debut EP 'Closure' in 2022, followed by 'It's All Here' in 2025.

 Other activities

 Glynn-McDonald was also the executive producer on her mother's (Penelope McDonald) 2023 documentary film Audrey Napanangka.

+In 2026 it was announced that she was receiving a two-year, place-based, participatory arts project through Regional Arts Australia.
+This project will take place on Kaytetye lands in Central Australia and will be led by Kaytetye women.
+It will focus on creation through song and revitalising Awelye (women's ceremonial song, dance and body-painting traditions).

 Recognition

 In 2019, Glynn-McDonald received the Diana Award for her work in creating and sustaining positive change for Australia through the sharing of First Nations stories about First Nations people.